Abhishek4uh/Whatsapp-Chat-Analysis/README.md

 # Whatsapp-Chat-Analysis

-#### It's Web app and it takes a your exported whatsapp chat and it will tells insights from text some stats about your chats!
+#### It's Web app and it takes a your exported whatsapp chat and it will tells insights from text and some stats about your chats!

 ###### Deployed Link--> https://whatsappchat-analysiss.herokuapp.com/